The Crew

 David is a retired university professor; Michelle is a retired university administrator.

 Mountains and the sea are always pulling at us -- in addition to sailing, we both love skiing in the Winter and hiking in the Summer and Fall.
-That's why we moved our home base to the mountain resort of Whistler, B.C.
+That's why we moved our home base to the mountain resort of Whistler, and more recently to Squamish, B.C.
 Then there's Nepal, where we've completed 13 (Michelle) to 15 (David) treks.

 Sailing experience: